Best AR glasses and headsets: augmented reality is here to stay!

 Best AR headsets

-These headsets are all-in-one devices, and normally have both AR and VR capabilities.
-They're definitely not meant to be used outside, as they're bulky and cover your field of vision, letting you see "through" them via their cameras, instead of the transparent lenses AR glasses use.
+These headsets are all-in-one devices, meaning you don't need a computer or a smartphone to use them, and normally have both AR and VR capabilities.
+They're not quite meant to be used outside, as they're bulky and cover your field of vision, letting you see "through" them via their cameras, instead of the transparent lenses AR glasses use.

-However, for that bulk, you're getting powerful built-in AR features for productivity and socializing, plus you'll not be dealing with any cables connected to phones or computers.
+However, for that bulk, you're getting powerful built-in AR features for productivity, gaming and socializing, plus you won't be dealing with any cables connected to phones or computers.
 These devices are completely standalone.

 Apple Vision Pro